A note from the author, Imed Bouchrika, PhD, career planning expert:

 Similar to a systems engineering degree, a bachelor’s degree in industrial engineering teaches students how to analyze different production systems to reduce wastefulness and improve efficiency.
 The curricula of these degrees typically integrate the basic concepts of work design and engineering with modern fields of study such as supply chain management and data science.

-Industrial engineers can apply their skills to a wide variety of industries, including manufacturing and research and development.
+Industrial engineers can apply their skills to a wide variety of industries which makes it one of the best paying bachelor degrees.
 Compared to other engineering fields, the occupation is expected to grow more quickly in terms of employment.

 A bachelor’s degree in pharmacy or pharmaceutical sciences is essential to becoming a pharmacy technician or a licensed pharmacist.
 The curriculum for this bachelor’s degree typically includes courses in basic sciences, including chemistry, biology, and mathematics.
 Students also complete coursework in advanced courses such as pharmacology, toxicology, and drug discovery and development.

 A bachelor’s degree in interaction design may be the ideal choice for students who want to simultaneously hone their creativity and technical skills.
 With this degree, students create the most intuitive and most appealing design for electronic interfaces, including those found on websites, apps, and smart devices (Columbia College Chicago, n.d.).
 As such, students take extensive coursework in fields such as programming, human-computer interaction, and user experience design (UX).